Hyrule Warriors: Age of Imprisonment: Development

 Nintendo announced Hyrule Warriors: Age of Imprisonment on April 2, 2025 alongside the upcoming Nintendo Switch 2 console during a Nintendo Direct presentation, where gameplay elements and game mechanics were showcased.
 The trailer shows playable characters Princess Zelda and Rauru fighting various enemies.
 A new trailer of the game was shown during the July Nintendo Direct: Partner Showcase.
 It teased a new construct machine, but no narrower release window was given.

+Age of Imprisonment came into fruition when Koei Tecmo producer Yosuke Hayashi asked the Nintendo's Zelda team's permission to develop a new Hyrule Warriors game based on the Imprisoning War that was depicted in The Legend of Zelda: Tears of the Kingdom.
+During development, Tears of the Kingdom director Hidemaro Fujibayashi shared settings and other additional notes with Koei Tecmo.
+Fujibayashi served as a supervisor alongside Zelda franchise producer Eiji Aonuma, but unlike with Age of Calamity, their task was to make sure the game was connected closely to Tears of the Kingdom.
+Koki Aoyanagi, who served as a game's director, revealed that the Sync Strikes were inspired by the hand touch that was presented in Tears of the Kingdom.

 Reception

 Hyrule Warriors: Age of Imprisonment received "generally favorable" reviews from critics, according to review aggregator website Metacritic and a "Strong" approval rating from critics according to OpenCritic.
 In Japan, four critics from Famitsu gave the game a total score of 35 out of 40.